-Hiking to the Sung Gate (Intipunku) at Machu Picchu
+Hiking to the Sun Gate (Intipunku) at Machu Picchu

 What is the Sun Gate in Machu Picchu?

 The Sun Gate is an important part of Machu Picchu's history and symbolism.
-For the Incas, the sun was a powerful god who they believed gave life to all things.
+For the Incas, the sun was a powerful god they believed gave life to all things.
 The gates of the Sun Gate were designed to allow the sun's rays to enter the city and bless it with its life-giving power.
 Today, the Sun Gate is one of the most popular places to take photos of Machu Picchu.
-Every day, hundreds of people arrive from the Inca Trail, and walking through the Sun Gate is a once-in-a-lifetime experience.
+Hundreds of people arrive daily from the Inca Trail, and walking through the Sun Gate is a once-in-a-lifetime experience.

 The Sun Gate is the entrance to Machu Picchu from the Inca Trail and has been used by travelers for centuries.
 The gate is named after the sun, which rises directly over the gateway each morning.
 The Incas believed that the sun was the most important god, and they designed the Sun Gate to align with the sun's path.
 The Sun Gate was built in the 15th century during the reign of the 9th Inca emperor Pachacuti.
 Pachacuti was responsible for many of the great engineering feats at Machu Picchu, including the construction of the Sun Gate.

 The Sun Gate is located on the eastern side of Machu Picchu, next to Montaña Machu Picchu, with an altitude of 2,720 meters (8,923 feet) above sea level.

 - Maximum Altitude: 2,720 m / 8,924 ft.

 - Altitude Gain from Machu Picchu: 290 m (951 ft).

 - Trail Description: Stone-paved trail with a gradual inclination

 - Hiking distance: 4 km/ 2.4 miles - 2 hours